(0:0) Why should I say Bismillah? And what is Isti’adha?

 Allah Almighty has instructed in the very first verse of the Qur’an to be revealed ‘Read in the Name of your Lord Who created, created man from a clot.’
 (96:1-2).
 We should therefore read the Qur’an by His name.

-He also said ‘To Allah belong the Most beautiful Names, so call Him with them’ (7:180)
+‘To Allah belong the Most beautiful Names, so call Him with them’ (7:180)

 Though we may call upon Allah through His many names, He has a Supreme Name, which He has promised to respond to, whenever we call Him by it.
 Which name is His supreme name?
 Ar Rahman, Ar Raheem and Al Hayyul Qayyum are considered by some to be that name, but the overriding majority opinion is that Allah is the Supreme Name.
 Indeed we swear oaths by it.
 ‘By Allah!…’